jmalins/BattleBot-Control/README.md

 ```
 This command will delete a file from the robot file system.

 Note that the `upload.sh` and `delete.sh` can also be used to update the HTML resources on the robot during development.
-If `upload.sh` is run with no argument, it will upload all file in the `data/` directory.
+If `upload.sh` is run with no argument, it will upload all files in the `data/` directory.
 This is slow, but is still significantly faster than reloading the entire file system.